hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-2-primitive-data-types-1.rst

 However booleans are not types.
 They are called *Constant Variables*.

-Handling *true/false* is not so simple however consider the following:
+Handling *true/false* is not so simple, however.
+Consider the following:

 :You Type: ``(if () "it's true" "it's false")``
 :Result:  ``"it's false"``